EnzoBozzani/finnancia/README.md

 -   Add recurring monthly finances that will be automatically reflected across all sheets.
 -   Record individual finances in detail.
 -   View and manage multiple sheets quickly and simply.
+-   Export sheet data in XLSX format
+-   View analysis of their finances

 **Highlighted Features:**